juanalytics/tussi/README.md

     D --> E["<b>Metric:</b><br/>Recovery Time Objective (RTO) < 2 minutes"]
 ```
-We implement a Warm Spare by running one "standby" replica of your service on a dedicated node pool tainted with NoSchedule so it never accepts production traffic, but it still stays "warm" by subscribing to the same event streams or database change feeds and keeping its in-memory state or cache up-to-date.
-The primary Deployment—with multiple replicas—is the only one selected by your Kubernetes Service, so it handles all live requests.
-If a health check or external monitor detects the primary is down, you simply remove the taint (or patch the Service's selector) to promote the standby pod into the Service, instantly routing traffic to it.
-Because that pod has already been synchronizing state in the background, it can begin serving without data loss and with only a minimal hand-off delay.

 | Part                   | Detail                                                                                                                                                                                                                                           |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **Stimulus**           | An external monitoring system detects that the primary service is completely unavailable (e.g., all primary pods are failing).                                                                                                                   |